 Spoilers ahead for Squid Game Season 1.
 Netflix’s massively popular drama series Squid Game begins with 456 debt-ridden citizens recruited to compete in a grim tournament of children’s playground games that, to viewers’ knowledge, should end with only one contestant alive to win a life-changing 45.6 billion won (roughly $38 million).
 Throughout the first eight episodes and the front half of the finale, that’s how things seem to have played out — with Player 456 aka Seong Gi-hun (played by Lee Jung-jae) becoming that sole survivor of the unspeakable horrors he thought had left a bloody trail of 455 murdered players inside the secret bunker they were trapped in.

 However, in a shocking plot twist during the back half of the finale, viewers learned that Player 456 wasn’t the only person to survive the tournament.
 After returning home, Gi-hun finds his elderly mother dead on the floor due to complications from diabetes, and in his subsequent depression, he doesn’t spend much of the prize money he had fought for to help her live an easier life.
 Confused by the untouched winnings, the tournament’s unknown mastermind summons Gi-hun.
-When he arrives to an empty office, Gi-hun sees an ill Player 001 aka Oh Il-nam (Oh Yeong-su), the old man he had befriended who was presumed to have been fatally shot offscreen after losing a game of marbles to Gi-hun.
+When he arrives at an empty office, Gi-hun sees an ill Player 001 aka Oh Il-nam (Oh Yeong-su), the old man he had befriended who was presumed to have been fatally shot offscreen after losing a game of marbles to Gi-hun.
 During this meeting, the old man dies due to his brain tumor, but as Gi-hun and viewers learn before Season 1 concludes, the annual deadly games survived.

 Will There Be A Squid Game Season 2?